chenglou/require-polyfill/README.md

 Tada!
 All your js files' `require` statements will work!
 No watcher, no code bundling, no hassle.

 **Note**: This is only meant to be used as a development time convenience.
+**Note2**: On browsers like Chrome that disallow cross origin requests, we can't load directly from the file system.
+Start a local server in that case.
+Alternatively, try Safari or Firefox!

 ## Known Issues